Doctor/Nurse Role-Play

 Safety, consent & law

 The interest is legal and benign when enacted between consenting adults using fiction and props.
 Practical safety matters where real equipment is involved: instruments, restraints and any procedure-like elements (for example enema or speculum play) must be handled knowledgeably and hygienically, and several medical-fetish practices, anaesthesia or breath-related play in particular, are genuine edge-play that can cause serious harm and should never be improvised.
-Crucially, the fantasy must never be confused with, or used to disguise, non-consensual contact in an actual care setting, which is a grave abuse of trust and unlawful.
+The fantasy must never be confused with, or used to disguise, non-consensual contact in an actual care setting, which is a grave abuse of trust and unlawful.
 As a consensual script between adults it is a normal-variation fantasy, not a disorder.

 - Roleplay81/100Power, Roles & ScenariosAdopting characters, personas, or imagined scenarios to enact sexual fantasy with a partner.
 One of the most common and versatile sexual interests, role-play frames or heightens arousal through story, character, and pretend.81